Liberty Library wants to provide a safe and welcoming environment for children. Children and young adults are encouraged to use the library.

-Children under the age of eight (8) may not be left unattended in any part of the Library or Library grounds including the Children’s Room.
-This includes when the parent, guardian, or caregiver is using library computers.
+Children under the age of eight (8) may not be left unattended in any part of the library or library grounds including the Children’s Room.
+Children need to be supervised, even while the parent/caregiver is using library computers.
 Parents should be aware that library personnel do not monitor children’s use of the library including book or movie selection and use of library computers.

-The iPad computers in the Children’s Room are intended for children ages 10 and under.
-The Children’s Room computers do not allow access to the Internet.
-Computer Use Policy, Internet Safety Policy, and Directions are posted near computers.
+iPad computers in the Children’s Room are intended for children ages 10 and under.
+The Children’s Room computers allow only approved website access.The Computer Use Policy, Internet Safety Policy, and Directions are posted near computers.

-The Story Box stories must be used with parental guidance on the flannel board.
-Directions are posted on Story Box.
-The puppet theater should also have parental guidance for child’s safety.
+Story Box stories must be used with parental/caregiver guidance on the flannel board.
+Directions are posted on the Story Box.

 Legos are to be used at the Lego Table only.
 When finished playing with them, parents and children should pick up any stray or unattached Legos from the floor and tables and put them in the drawers, as small parts are dangerous to toddlers and babies.
-Directions are posted on side of Lego Table.
+Directions are posted on the side of the Lego Table.

 Food and drink are not allowed in the Children’s Room except during a library sponsored program.
-Children and their parents/caregiver should pick-up the Children’s Room when they are finished using it.
-Books that need to be reshelved should go into the purple book truck.
-Library Staff will shelve the books.
+Children and their parents/caregiver should pick up toys and books in the Children’s Room when they are finished using them.
+Books to be reshelved should be placed on the red book truck.
+Library personnel will shelve the books.

-All children must be picked up from the Library prior to closing.
-If a Library staff member finds that a child under the age of 13 is left at the Library at closing, the staff member will first attempt to contact a parent or guardian and, if unable to do so, will contact the the Waldo County Sheriff/Maine State Police.
-Staff will remain with the child until the parent or the police have arrived.
+All children must be picked up from the library prior to closing.
+If a child under the age of 13 is left at the library at closing, library personnel will first attempt to contact a parent or guardian and, if unable to do so, will contact the Waldo County Sheriff/Maine State Police.
+Personnel will remain with the child until the parent or the police have arrived.
 Under no circumstances will library personnel transport a child/parent/guardian to another location.
 The Library Director or designee will contact the child’s parent/guardian to explain the library’s policy.

-Occasionally, a child or young adult acts inappropriately at the Library.
-The child or young adult may be asked to leave by a Library staff member.
-If this happens, the child or young adult will be given the opportunity to call for a ride.
-In cases of extreme weather, no child or young adult will be turned out into the weather until a staff member has verified that the child or young adult has transportation.
+Occasionally, a child or young adult acts inappropriately at the library.
+The child or young adult may be asked to leave.
+If this happens, they will be given the opportunity to call for a ride.
+In cases of extreme weather, no child or young adult will be turned out into the weather until personnel has verified that the child or young adult has transportation.
 If at any time a library personnel feels that a patron’s actions pose a threat to the patron or others, the Waldo County Sheriff/Maine State Police will be called according to emergency procedures.
 This is the case regardless of the patron’s age.